DIT168-V2V-responsibles/v2v-protocol/README.md

 #### 4.1 Common Requests

 ##### Announce Presence
-This message is intended as a way of letting cars in the network know about each other.
-Each car should sent an Announce Presence when joining a platoon.
-Different channels are used to distinguish between different platoons.
-No reply from the cars is required.
+This message is intended for the cars not leading other cars yet, to inform their presence on the network.
+The Announce Presence holds the IP of the car as a unique identification among all the cars and also the port that followers can connect to, if they choose to follow the car sending Announce Presence message.
+Moreover, the car also includes the id of the group in the message in order to inform the cars about the group number.

 ***Fields***
+* string   vehicleIp  - IP of the car that sends the announce presence, used as a unique idetifier.
-* uint8_t channel - A unique identifier of the car sending the follow announcement.
+* uint16_t activePort - A unique port that allows followers to connect to the car sending the announcement.
+* string   groupId    - The project group number of the group that has the car.

 ##### Follow Request
-This message is sent to a channel when a car is attempting to initiate following.
+This message is sent to the car that is about to be followed by another car that wants to initiate following.
 This message requires a response i.e. Follow Response.

-***Fields***
-* uint8_t carId - A unique identifier of the car that initiated the following.

 ##### Follow Response
 This message is sent in response to a Follow Request.
-The message returns the identifier of the car at the last position of the platoon and the car ID that originally initiated the following.
+The message returns a string containing the IP of the NTP server that the following car is synced to.
+In order the acquire a better time synchronization between the cars, each vehicle should run its own NTP server.

 ***Fields***
-* uint8_t meantForCar - A unique identifier of the car that initiated the following.
-* uint8_t carToFollow - A unique identifier of the final car within the platoon line.

-##### Emergency Brake
-This message is sent in order to stop the cars from moving.
-The request is used to avoid any collision and possible damage to the cars.
-No reply from the cars is required.

-***Fields***
-* uint8_t speed - A speed value of 0, used to stop the cars.
+* string ntpServerIp - A string containing the IP of the NTP server.

 #### 4.2 Leader Specific Requests

 ##### Status Update
 This message includes information about a leading vehicle and contains information relevant for a following car to be able to follow it.
+The LeaderStatus is sent in regular intervals of 125ms.
+Also, a new status update will be sent if a sudden change in speed (>0.1 pedal position) or steering angle (>5°) occurs.
 This message does not expect a response.

 ***Fields***
+* unit32_t timestamp       - The time stamp (the time that the message has been sent) of the leading vehicle.
-* uint8_t speed - Current speed of the leading vehicle
+* uint8_t  speed           - Current speed of the leading vehicle.
-* uint8_t steering - Current steering angle of the leading vehicle
+* uint8_t steeringAngle    - Current steering angle of the leading vehicle.
+* unit8_t distanceTraveled - The distance travelled since the last status update (according the odometer).

 #### 4.3 Follower Specific Requests

 ##### Status Update
 This message includes information about a following vehicle and contains information relevant for a leading car.
+The FollowerStatus is sent in regular intervals of 125ms.
+Also, a new status update will be sent if a sudden change in speed (>0.1 pedal position) or steering angle (>5°) occurs.
 This message does not expect a response.

 ***Fields***
+* unit32_t timestamp       - A time stamp (the time that the message has been sent) for the following vehicle.
-* uint8_t speed - Current speed of the leading vehicle
+* uint8_t speed            - Current speed of the following vehicle.
-* uint8_t steering - Current steering angle of the leading vehicle
+* uint8_t steeringAngle    - Current steering angle of the following vehicle.
-* uint8_t distance - Current distance to the car being followed
+* uint8_t distanceFront    - Current distance to the vehicle being followed (according to ultrasonic sensor).
+* unit8_t distanceTraveled - The distance travelled since the last status update (according the odometer).

-##### Stop Following Request
+##### Stop Follow Request
 This message is sent by a car to indicate that following must come to an end.
 Both the leading and the following vehicles are able to send this request.
 This message does not expect a response.

-***Fields***
-* uint8_t carInFront - A unique identifier of the car that will no longer be followed.